cryptospaceship/doc-en/centro-de-mando.rst

 3. **Watch countdown**: The countdown that shows how many blocks left to finish the upgrade.

-Optionally other butons can show unblocking some features, such as the option to turn on the resource converter and the option to convert resources.
+Optionally other buttons can show unblocking some features, such as the option to turn on the resource converter and the option to convert resources.

 .. note::
     **The unit measure time is in blocks**